jgw96/ionic-vscode/README.md

-# Ionic-vscode
+# Ionic2-vscode
-Ionic-vscode is a simple Visual Studio Code extension to help in the development of Ionic 1.x and 2.x apps!
+Ionic2-vscode is a simple Visual Studio Code extension to help in the development of Ionic 2 apps!
 To use simply open the command pallete and use one of the 5 currently available commands while editing your Ionic app:

 * Ionic Serve